 Students will have a chance to ask questions and network with experts all afternoon at the roundtable discussions, which continue to be the most dynamic part of Career Day.
 This event provides a one of a kind opportunity for soon-to-be-graduating students to speak candidly with experienced broadcasters.
 Broadcasters provide students first hand information on all aspects of the business in today’s marketplace.
 Many of our broadcasters, who volunteer their time have found this day to be fulfilling and informative.
 It provides them with students’ perspective on our ever-changing industry.

-To register students, for sponsorship opportunities or to participate as a host at our next Career Day, contact Val Skivington at memberservices@oab.ca.
+To register students, for sponsorship opportunities or to participate as a mentor at Career Day, contact memberservices [at] oab.ca.

 how to take part